-Princeton Power Systems is demonstrating its Marine Power Conditioner with Storage, which combines three innovative technologies, including a high voltage direct current power terminal, ultra capacitor energy storage, and a circuit architecture that allows for sophisticated sharing, control, and communications among three power terminals.
+Princeton Power Systems demonstrated its Marine Power Conditioner with Storage, which combines three innovative technologies, including a high-voltage direct-current power terminal, ultra capacitor energy storage, and circuit architecture that allows for sophisticated sharing, control, and communications among three power terminals.
 Most MHK energy sources are variable and physically distant from load centers, requiring power conditioning systems that both buffer the power generation and transmit it to shore at high voltage.
-Currently available energy storage and transmission systems are expensive and poorly suited for these applications, and new technologies could provide substantial benefits.
-Tests have resulted in achieving a production cost under 50 cents per watt for a marine-rugged 500 kilowatt system.
-The results of the project will add to improved integration of wave/ tidal power generators with load needs, leading to an increase in the number of wave/tidal power installations and, subsequently, a greater percentage of energy generated from non-polluting, renewable energy sources.
-In addition, the project will help establish the United States as a global technological leader in advanced marine power conversion systems.
+Previously available energy storage and transmission systems were expensive and poorly suited for these applications, and new technologies could provide substantial benefits.
+Tests have resulted in achieving a production cost under \$0.50 per watt for a marine-rugged 500-kilowatt system.
+The results of this project have improved integration of wave/tidal power generators with load needs, leading to an increase in the number of wave/tidal power installations and, subsequently, a greater percentage of energy generated from non-polluting, renewable energy sources.
+In addition, the project helped to establish the United States as a global technological leader in advanced marine power conversion systems.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Principle Power, Inc. WindWaveFloat \$1,359,000 FY09 Advanced Water Power FOA California
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Principle Power, Inc. WindWaveFloat \$1,359,000 FY09 Advanced California Water Power FOA

-Principle Power is conducting an engineering and cost study for the WindWaveFloat, an innovative wave energy concept with the potential to reduce the levelized cost of electricity and environmental impact of electricity generation.
+Principle Power conducted an engineering and cost study for the WindWaveFloat, an innovative wave energy concept with the potential to reduce the levelized cost of electricity and environmental impact of electricity generation.
 Most wave energy converters can only achieve a nameplate capacity of less than 1 megawatt due to physical limitations driven by metocean conditions.
-This leads to high structural costs and low power production, with mooring and installation encompassing 25-40% of the device's capital cost.
-The project assessed combination of a number of wave and wind energy power take-off mechanisms in an innovative floating support structure, the WindFloat, thus amortizing the mooring and installation costs over higher power output.
+This leads to high structural costs and low power production, with mooring and installation encompassing 25%-40% of the device's capital cost.
+The project assessed a combination of a number of wave and wind energy power take-off mechanisms in an innovative floating support structure-the WindFloat-thus amortizing the mooring and installation costs over higher power output.
 The use of a floating support structure leads to a number of additional benefits, like reduced environmental impacts and more flexible siting in deep waters.
-The project consists of engineering studies, numerical and physical models development, wave tank validation and testing, performance verification, cost/benefit analysis, and optimization studies to increase energy production.
-The WindWaveFloat project will provide results in of an integrated system with a combined power generation capacity of greater than 5 megawatts with reduced environmental impact, optimized use of space, and shared infrastructure that may results in the lowest levelized cost of electricity possible.
+The project consisted of engineering studies, numerical and physical models development, wave tank validation and testing, performance verification, cost/benefit analysis, and optimization studies to increase energy production.
+The WindWaveFloat project will provide results in an integrated system with a combined power generation capacity of greater than 5 megawatts with reduced environmental impact, optimized use of space, and shared infrastructure that may result in the lowest levelized cost of electricity possible.